Updated on: February 1, 2023

 Dashlane: Plans & Pricing

-Dashlane has 3 personal plans: Free, Premium, and Family.
+Dashlane has 4 personal plans: Free, Advanced, Premium, and Friends & Family.

 Dashlane Free comes with more features than most free password managers, including: